Gerd Wegener

-Gerd Wegener (born 1945) is a German wood scientist and professor emeritus, known for his contributions to wood chemistry, the ultrastructure of wood, and sustainable wood utilization, who is an honorary fellow (FIAWS) of the International Academy of Wood Science.

-Wegener contributed also in the area of wood science as the editor-in-chief for the referred scientific journals Wood Science and Technology and European Journal of Wood and Wood Products from 1994 to 2013.
+Gerd Wegener (born 1945) is a German wood scientist and professor emeritus known for his contributions to wood chemistry and to ultrastructure of wood.
+He is a fellow (FIAWS) of the International Academy of Wood Science, and has been the editor-in-chief for scientific journals Wood Science and Technology and European Journal of Wood and Wood Products from 1994 to 2013.

-He served as a professor at both the Ludwig Maximilian University of Munich (LMU) and the Technical University of Munich (TUM), where he also directed wood research departments.
+He served as a professor at both LMU Munich and the Technical University of Munich (TUM), where he also directed wood research departments.

 Research career

 Wegener began his academic journey studying structural engineering at the Technical University of Munich from 1964 to 1966.
 He then pursued wood science at the University of Hamburg, completing his studies in 1970.
 He earned his doctorate in forestry from LMU Munich in 1975 and achieved his habilitation in 1986, receiving the LMU Habilitation Award for his work.

 From 1975 to 1986, Wegener served as a research associate at LMU's Department of Wood Studies and Wood Technology.
 He became an adjunct teaching professor at LMU in 1986 and was appointed full professor and director of wood research in 1993.
 In 2000, he transitioned to TUM, where he continued his role as professor and director of wood research until his retirement in 2010.

-Wegener's research focused on the sustainable use of wood, exploring its applications in construction, paper manufacturing, chemical products, and energy recovery.
-He was instrumental in developing new wood-based materials with enhanced technical and ecological properties.
+The research projects of Wegener have focused on wood sustainable use, paper making, as well as on chemical products and energy recovery.
+He also has developed with his group some new wood-based materials with enhanced properties.

-Additionally, he co-authored the referred book Wood: Chemistry, Ultrastructure, Reactions in 1983, which -until May 2025- has been cited in a global scale over than 6,000 times.
+Additionally, in 1983, he co-authored the referred book Wood: Chemistry, Ultrastructure, Reactions, which -until September 2026- has been cited over than 6,000 times.

 Recognition

-Wegener's contributions have been widely acknowledged:
+His contributions to wood science have been well recognised: